• Skip to primary navigation

 Tips for Making Chicken & Ranch Sliders

-• For extra ranch flavor a couple tablespoons of ranch seasoning can be mixed into the glaze that is poured on top of the rolls before baking.
+• For extra ranch flavor a couple tablespoons of ranch seasoning can be mixed into the glaze that is poured on top of the bacon chicken ranch sliders before baking.

-• Sliced or shredded chicken can be used.
-When shredded chicken is used we find more seasonings are needed for maximum flavor.
+• Sliced or leftover shredded chicken can be used.
+When shredded chicken is used we like to chop up finely and find that more seasonings are necessary for maximum flavor.

 • Hawaiian rolls may be toasted before adding ranch, but this step isn’t required.